-The fair value of the Company's financial assets includes money market funds, time deposits and deposits for leases of the Company's facilities.
-Money market funds, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were \$142.7 million and \$159.2 million as of March 31, 2022 and December 31, 2021, respectively, and are Level I assets as described above.
-Included in prepaid expenses and other current assets as of March 31, 2022 and December 31, 2021 were time deposits with a bank valued at amortized cost of \$2.8 million and \$4.0 million, respectively, which approximates fair value, and are Level II assets as described above.
-The deposits for the leases, included in restricted cash, were \$0.7 million as of both March 31, 2022 and December 31, 2021 and are a Level I assets as described above.
-There were no transfers between Levels 1, 2 or 3 for the three months ended March 31, 2022, and 2021.
+The carrying amounts of certain financial instruments of the Company, including cash and cash equivalents, prepaid expenses and other current assets, accounts payable and accrued liabilities, approximate fair value due to their relatively short maturities.
+The fair value of the Company's financial assets includes money market funds and deposits for leases of the Company's facilities.
+Money market funds, included in cash and cash equivalents in the accompanying condensed consolidated balance sheets, were \$133.4 million and \$159.2 million as of June 30, 2022 and December 31, 2021, respectively, and are Level I assets as described above.
+The deposits for the leases, included in restricted cash, were \$0.7 million as of both June 30, 2022 and December 31, 2021 and are a Level I assets as described above.
+There were no transfers between Levels 1, 2 or 3 for the three and six months ended June 30, 2022, and 2021.

 On December 3, 2019, the Company acquired from NanoString the exclusive global diagnostics license to the nCounter Analysis System, the Prosigna breast cancer prognostic gene signature assay, and the LymphMark lymphoma subtyping assay.
 Pursuant to the terms of the agreement, Veracyte paid NanoString \$40.0 million in cash and \$10.0 million in Veracyte common stock, and may pay up to an additional \$10.0 million in cash, contingent upon the commercial launch of Veracyte diagnostic tests for use on the platform.
 This contingency was valued at \$6.1 million as of the acquisition date and is remeasured to fair value at each reporting date until the contingent consideration is settled.
-As of March 31, 2022 and December 31, 2021, this contingency was remeasured to \$8.4 million and \$8.4 million, respectively, with the corresponding changes included in general and administrative expense in the Company's condensed consolidated statements of operations.
-For the three months ended March 31, 2022, the achievement of one of the milestones is forecasted to occur within the next 12 months.
-As a result, \$2.7 million of the contingent consideration is included in short term liabilities at March 31, 2022.
-The fair value of the contingent consideration is based on the present value of the expected payments calculated by assessing the likelihood of when the related milestones would be achieved and estimating the Company's borrowing rate.
-These estimates for making judgments about the carrying value of the contingent consideration is the market and the supresent of the milestones and the carrying value of the contingent consideration.
-As of March 31, 2022 and December 31, 2021, the Company's borrowing rate can significantly affect the estimated fair value of the contingent consideration.
-As of March 31, 2022 and December 31, 2022, the achievement of the milestones would be achieved and estimating the Company's borrowing rate.
-These estimates for making judgments about the carrying value of the contingent consideration.
-As of March 31,
+As of June 30, 2022 and December 31, 2021, this contingency was remeasured to \$8.4 million and \$8.4 million, respectively, with the corresponding changes included in general and administrative expense in the Company's condensed consolidated statements of operations.
+For the three months ended June 30, 2022, and 2021 a reversal of expense of \$0.1 million and an expense of \$0.1 million, respectively, were recorded in general and administrative expense for the changes in carrying value.
+For the six months ended June 30, 2022, and 2021 expenses of zero and \$0.2 million, respectively, were recorded.
+As of June 30, 2022, the achievement of two of the milestones is forecasted to occur within the next 12 months.
+As a result, \$6.0 million of the contingent consideration is included in short term liabilities at June 30, 2022.
+The fair value of the contingent consideration includes inputs that are not observable in the market and thus represents a Level III financial liability.
+The estimation of the fair value of the contingent consideration is based on the present value of the expected payments calculated by assessing the likelihood of when the related milestones would be achieved and estimating the Company's borrowing rate.
+These estimates form the basis for making judgments about the carrying value of the contingent consideration that are not readily apparent from other sources.
+Changes to the forecasts for the achievement of the milestones and the borrowing rate can significantly affect the estimated fair value of the contingent consideration.
+As of June 30, 2022 and December 31, 2021, the Company calculated the estimated fair value of the milestones using the following significant unobservable inputs:

-Value or Range (Weighted-Average) Unobservable input March 31, 2022 December 31, 2021 Discount rate 6.7% 5.9% Probability of achievement 80% - 100% (94%) 80% - 100% (94%)
+Value or Range (Weighted-Average) Unobservable input June 30, 2022 December 31, 2021 Discount rate 9.0% 5.9% Probability of achievement 80% - 100% (94%) 80% - 100% (94%)